intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. Converting __CFD__ to __GPU__ Where?

 ### ptensor Type
 The ptensor type extends the `mlir::tensor` with `device` and `dist` attributes.

-It also carries The `device` indicates where the tensor lives, e.g. on which device.
+The `device` indicates where the tensor lives, e.g. on which device.
 The target device is represented as a plain string which will be forwarded to the gpu/distributed runtimes.
 The exact syntax of device-identifiers is defined by the GPU runtime.
 The default value is `device="default"`.

 The `dist` attribute indicates whether the tensor is partitioned-distributed or not (boolean `UnitAttr`) and its default is `dist=false`.

 ### __PTensor__ Operations